 In this figure the respective second battery was omitted for the sake of clarity.
-The second modem battery is attached directly onto the battery adapter board with a cable tie.
+A total of three batteries can be fixed in the bottom part of the DL230.

 10.1.5 DL230 in mains mode with serial interface RS232/RS485